Codyvanzandt/beautiful-jekyll/_posts/2018-05-06-research_matters.md

 ---
 layout: post
-title: Two Aspirations for My Research
+title: Aspirations for My Research Process
 image: /img/research.jpg
 tags: [research, writing]
 show-avatar: false
 bigimg: /img/research.jpg
 ---

-## 1. A Transparent, Repeatable Process
+A short communiqué on transparency, reproducibility, and acceptance.

+## Aspiration One: Laying All My Cards on the Table

 Research in the humanities too frequently appears to come straight from the swirling depths of genius and directly unto the page.
 The evidence is compelling, the logic is air-tight, and the process is absent.